Clever/ARCHIVED-mongoose-repl/README.md

-# mongoose-shell
+# mongoose-repl

-A Mongo shell with the full power of Mongoose.
+A Mongo REPL with the full power of Mongoose.

 If you're using the [Mongoose ODM](http://mongoosejs.com/) to keep your MongoDB code from descending into schema-less chaos, it can be a pain to fall back to the barebones Mongo shell when you want to interact with your data.

-`mongoose-shell` registers your schemas and exposes the resulting models in an interactive shell, so you can `findById` and `populate` to your heart's content.
+`mongoose-repl` registers your schemas and exposes the resulting models in an interactive REPL, so you can `findById` and `populate` to your heart's content.
 You'll never have to type `ObjectId` again.
 Oh, and did I mention it interprets CoffeeScript?

-    $ mongoose-shell --schemas examples/schemas.coffee localhost/test
+    $ mongoose --schemas examples/schemas.coffee localhost/test
     > Dog.findById('520bb7baa4e06dc4e9000001').select('enemy name').populate('enemy')
     { name: 'fido',
       enemy: { name: 'fluffy', _id: 520baec9d61fae3ee6000001, __v: 0 },